Gaarv/didomi-data-challenge/README.md

 <br/>

-## Run the tests
+## Run tests

 Similarly, tests can be run with:

+`make build-test`

+to build the Docker image with test dependencies and then

-`make build-test` and then `make test`
+`make test`

-or more succintly `make build-test test`
+or more succintly

+`make build-test test`

-Tests output are then printed on the console as well as code coverage.
-Since those are not unit tests but functionnal tests running Spark jobs, this can take some time.
+The console prints tests outputs as well as code coverage.

 <br/>

-## Setting up a development environment
+## Development environment

-* prerequisites: OpenJDK 11
+### Setup

 * create a dedicated Python virtual environment, ie. with [conda](https://docs.conda.io/en/latest/miniconda.html): `conda create -n didomi-spark python=3.9 pip`
 * install dev dependencies with `pip install -r requirements-dev.txt`
+* make sure you have JDK 11+ and environment variable JAVA_HOME set

+The Docker test image can be used to run tests, see [Run tests](#run-the-tests).

 <br/>

-## Updating dependencies
+### Updating dependencies

 The requirements files `requirements.txt` and `requirements-dev.txt` are generated with `pip-compile` from [pip-tools](https://github.com/jazzband/pip-tools).

 * update `requirements.in` and `requirements-dev.in` as needed
-* run `pip-compile requirements.in` or `pip-compile requirements-dev.in` to update the compiled requirements.
+* run `pip-compile requirements.in` and `pip-compile requirements-dev.in` to update the compiled requirements.

 <br/>

-## Building the documentation
+### Building the documentation

-API Documentation from docstrings can be built with `make build-docs` and will be available at didomi-data-challenge/docs/_build/html/index.html
+API Documentation from docstrings can be built with

+`make build-docs`

+and will be available at `didomi-data-challenge/docs/_build/html/index.html`